BrunoASMauricio/ProjectBase/README.md

   - [ ] module
   - [ ] globally
 - [ ] Add support for a configuration system (i.e. Kconfig)
+- [ ] Add support for a hardware description language (i.e. devicetree)
 - [ ] Investigate necessity/feasibility of sending strings into code
 - [ ] Add option for custom command to run on all repos
 - [ ] Allow public, private and test headers to be defined by each project.
 Or simply allow public and private, and tests have access to both?